-Network for Animals’ elephant translocation documentary, Moving Giants, has won Best Wildlife Conservation Film at the 10th annual Wildlife Conservation Film Festival (WCFF), taking place from 1 October to 8 November 2020.
+Network for Animals’ elephant translocation documentary, Moving Giants, has won Best Wildlife Conservation Film at the 10th annual Wildlife Conservation Film Festival (WCFF), held in New York in November 2020.

 Moving Giants is a dramatic and emotional South-African-produced documentary that tells the story of the capture and translocation of Tembe and Sundu - two rare giant tusker elephant bulls identified for a critical task.

 Elephants at Addo either have small tusks or none at all because all the big tuskers in the Addo area were hunted out more than a century ago.
 Tusks play a vital role for elephants.
 They use tusks to protect their sensitive trunks, to forage and dig, and for attracting females.
 NFA pledged to help Addo’s elephants get tusks back, and thus a mammoth translocation plan was set in motion.

 Network for Animals (NFA), together with South African National Parks (SANParks), began the massive task of moving Tembe and Sundu from the Tembe Elephant Park, in KwaZulu-Natal, to Addo which is 1,600 kilometers away, where they would breed and reintroduce the gene for big tusks.

 Highly specialized teams and technology came together to track and dart the massive creatures.
 But, even with the best team and the best technology, things can go seriously wrong.
 At the end of two long days, only one bull made the journey to Addo, while the other had to be released back to his capture site after the darted giant responded negatively to sedation.

 During the ground-breaking 11-minute long documentary - directed by Joanna Higgs, presented by Luke Barritt, and produced by GoTrolley Films for NFA - viewers were on the edge of their seats as they watched the team’s colossal efforts and compassionate approach to ensure the survival of elephants in Africa.